iomesh/docs/docs/monitor-iomesh/installing-iomesh-dashboard.md

       # Configure ServiceMonitor for Prometheus Operator.
       serviceMonitor:
-        create: false # Set it to "true" to create a ServiceMonitor object, which defaults to false.
+        create: true # Set it to "true" to create a ServiceMonitor object, which defaults to false.
         namespace: "iomesh-system" # Create a Namespace for ServiceMonitor object, which defaults to iomesh-system.
         labels: {} # Set the label for ServiceMonitor object, which defaults to blank.